Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started (first time): Feb 07 2003 Finished (first time): May 15 2003

-by Geraldine Brooks (2002)
+Year of Wondersby Geraldine Brooks (2002)

-My review: The book is based on a real story: in 1666 a small town in England is hit by the Plague.
+The book is based on a real story: in 1666 a small town in England is hit by the Plague.
 The town decided to close itself out from the outside world to avoid spreading the disease.
 As more and more people die in the village, the tension start rising, bringing forth the best and the worst of the human nature.
-The plot is gripping and fascinating, but what sets the book apart is the stunning emotional characterizations of the various protagonist. (★★★★★)
+The plot is gripping and fascinating, but what sets the book apart is the stunning emotional characterizations of the various protagonist.

 Started: Dec 22 2002 Finished: Feb 06 2003

-L'Italia dei Comuni: Il Medio Evo dal 1000 al 1250
+L'Italia dei Comuni: Il Medio Evo dal 1000 al 1250by Indro Montanelli (2008)

-My review: E' interessante riscoprire la storia del Bel paese raccontata in maniera accessibile e informale da Montanelli e Gervaso.
-Sfortunatamente, come per i volumi precedenti, un periodo storico relativamente lungo e' riassunto in un numero relativamente piccolo di pagine con il risultato ch'e' facile perdersi tra tanti nomi, eventi e date. (★★)
+E' interessante riscoprire la storia del Bel paese raccontata in maniera accessibile e informale da Montanelli e Gervaso.
+Sfortunatamente, come per i volumi precedenti, un periodo storico relativamente lungo e' riassunto in un numero relativamente piccolo di pagine con il risultato ch'e' facile perdersi tra tanti nomi, eventi e date.

 Started: Dec 13 2002 Finished: Dec 21 2002

-Harry Potter and the Prisoner of Azkaban (Harry Potter, #3)
+Harry Potter and the Prisoner of Azkaban (Harry Potter, #3)by J.K.
+Rowling (2004)

 Started: Dec 06 2002 Finished: Dec 12 2002

-The Fig Eater
+The Fig Eaterby Jody Shields

-My review: I usually am not really fond of mystery books, but I quite enjoyed this book, a mix of historical fiction, psychological introspection, mystery, and feminism.
-It is inspired by one of the most famous and controversial of Freud's cases (Dora's case, a girl that discovers the father infidelity with the father of his best friend, the same friend that later tries to seduce Dora), and it starts with the body of a young girl found dead in the middle of a park in turn-of-the-century Vienna... (★★★★)
+I usually am not really fond of mystery books, but I quite enjoyed this book, a mix of historical fiction, psychological introspection, mystery, and feminism.
+It is inspired by one of the most famous and controversial of Freud's cases (Dora's case, a girl that discovers the father infidelity with the father of his best friend, the same friend that later tries to seduce Dora), and it starts with the body of a young girl found dead in the middle of a park in turn-of-the-century Vienna...

 Started: Oct 23 2002 Finished: Dec 05 2002